adamdehaven/vue-custom-tooltip/README.md

 # Vue-Custom-Tooltip

-A customizable, reusable, and reactive tooltip component for Vue (and VuePress) projects.
+A customizable, reusable, and reactive tooltip component for Vue 2 & 3 (and VuePress) projects.

 ![Tooltip Vue component examples](img/vue-custom-tooltip-examples.png)

 ## Installation

+Installation instructions depend on the version of Vue.js you are using (2 or 3).

+### Vue 2

 ```sh
 # With npm